 Master in Mechanical Engineering

 The Department of Mechanical Engineering was evaluated as the nation’s top graduate program in the field of mechanical engineering by the Ministry of Education, Science and Technology.
-The number of papers per faculty per year already exceeded 5 which is the average number of world class top universities in the world and the impact factor per paper is also approaching to those universities.
+The number of papers per faculty per year already exceeded 5 which is the average number of world-class top universities in the world and the impact factor per paper is also approaching those universities.
 The department also houses 14 National Research Laboratories, all being sponsored by the Ministry of Education, Science and Technology.
-This numbers is the highest among all mechanical engineering departments in Korea.
+These numbers is the highest among all mechanical engineering departments in Korea.

 This school offers programs in: